Spontaneous scalarization: Theoretical background: mechanism and theories

-Neglecting nonlinearities, and assuming that $g_{\rm eff}$ is nondegenerate and has a Lorentzian signature, Eq.~\eqref{genLinEq} becomes a curved-spacetime version of Eq.~\eqref{phi4lincurv}.
-This means that one can identify all theories with a single scalar field that are expected to lead to spontaneous scalarization by considering which couplings between a scalar and the metric can contribute to $g_{\rm eff}$ and $\mu_{\rm eff}^2$ while still satisfying the assumptions above.
-The benefit of taking into account all possible such terms is that it would allow one to fully explore the onset of scalarization and identify a class of gravity theories which result in a scalarized spacetime.
+If one neglects nonlinearities and assumes that $g_{\rm eff}$ is nondegenerate and has a Lorentzian signature, Eq.~\eqref{genLinEq} becomes a curved-spacetime version of Eq.~\eqref{eq:phi4lin}.
+This means that one can identify all theories with a single scalar field that are expected to lead to spontaneous scalarization by considering which couplings between a scalar and the metric can contribute to $g_{\rm eff}$ and $\mu_{\rm eff}^2$ while still satisfying the aforementioned assumptions \ref{itm:a1_grsol}--\ref{itm:a3_2ndordereom}.
+The benefit of taking into account all possible such terms is that it would allow one to fully explore the onset of scalarization and identify a class of gravity theories that result in a scalarized spacetime.

-Assumption~\ref{itm:a3_2ndordereom} ensures that there are no unwanted degrees of freedom, as would be the case if the equations contained higher-order derivatives.
-This assumption does limit the possibilities of the terms one can consider.
+Assumption~\ref{itm:a2_quad} appears to be essential to avoid having a source term in Eq.~\eqref{genLinEq}.
+We return to this shortly and show that it is a redundant assumption.
+But we first consider assumption~\ref{itm:a3_2ndordereom}.
+It ensures that there are no unwanted degrees of freedom, as would generically be the case if the equations contained higher-order derivatives (exceptions can exist, most notably in cases where field redefinitions can reduce the differential order of the equations).
+This assumption does limit the possibilities of the terms that one can consider.
 For example, a coupling term of the type $\varphi^2 \, R^{\mu\nu\lambda\sigma}R_{\mu\nu\lambda\sigma}$ in the action would contribute to $\mu_{\rm eff}^2$ but leads to higher-order field equations (in the absence of suitable counterterms).
-To deal with this potential pitfall, one can follow the lines of~\textcite{Andreou:2019ikc} and start from the Horndeski action \cite{Horndeski:1974wa,Deffayet:2009mn}, also known as generalized scalar-tensor theory\footnote{See also~\textcite{Motohashi:2018wdq} for a classification of a broader class of scalar-tensor theories according to their \bh solutions, including those of \gr.}:
+To deal with this potential pitfall, one can follow the lines of~\textcite{Andreou:2019ikc} and start with the Horndeski action \cite{Horndeski:1974wa,Deffayet:2009mn}, also known as generalized scalar-tensor theory,\footnote{See also~\textcite{Motohashi:2018wdq} for a classification of a broader class of scalar-tensor theories according to their \bh solutions, including those of \gr.}

 and